ucan-wg/spec/README.md

 selector = "*" / 1*DIGIT
 ```

-`prf:*` represents all of the UCANs in the current proof scope.
+`prf:*` represents all of the UCANs in the current proofs array.
 The witnesses for the current UCAN MAY be referenced by their index in the `"prf"` field.
 If selecting a particular witness (i.e. not the wildcard), then a zero-indexed MUST be used.
 The first UCAN would be selected by `prf:0`, the second by `prf:1`, and so on.
 By virtue of the indexing scheme, selections MUST be performed on the current UCAN only, and cannot recursively on nested witnesses.

 Further selection of capabilities inside fo specific witnesses MUST NOT be a valid parsing of this URI.
 For instance, `prf:0:mailto` MUST NOT be a valid `prf` URI.